- Forgetting is a natural and necessary part of life. It allows us to move on from bad experiences, and it helps us make new memories.

-Hermann Ebbinghaus gained an interest in psychology while studying history and philology at the University of Bonn and he completed his Ph.D. in 1873 in philosophy, after which he founded some of Europe’s first psychological testing laboratories in Germany and Poland.
+Hermann Ebbinghaus gained an interest in psychology while studying history and philology at the University of Bonn, and he completed his Ph.D. in philosophy in 1873, after which he founded some of Europe’s first psychological testing laboratories in Germany and Poland.

 How to combat the curve of forgetting

 Choose to use active recall instead of a passive review

 Active recall refers to reviewing materials in an active and self-directed manner with the help of tools such as flashcards or self-quizzes.
 This learning style is vastly different from conducting a passive review in which the learner simply reads the information without trying to actively recall what they’ve learned.
 Active recall forces learners to actively participate in the learning process and to think about the material in a deeper way, forming stronger memories as a result.

 By using active recall, you will make sure that the information has a better chance of sticking in your long-term memory.
 You’ll also be able to retain more of what you’ve learned because there will be new neural connections formed due to your critical thinking skills being more engaged.

 Practicing active recall instead of passive reviewing is beneficial for combating the forgetting curve because it: